Nothing to see here. This component is added to the post page in order to register the visit

-Our simple explanation for SEM is - the sponsored ads a user sees after typing his search phrase, usually appear at the top and side bar of the screen.
+Our simple explanation for SEM is - the paid ads a user sees after typing their search phrase, usually appear at the top and side bar (update: Google is no longer showing side bar ads) of the screen.

 But like everything that is good in life, it’s not THAT simple.

 In this post I will use Google as an example but keep in mind that other search engines do exist such as Yahoo, DuckDuckGo, Bing, Yandex (Russia), Baidu (China) and more.

 Google is the most popular search engine in the world as of 2021.
 If to shed some light on how big it is – Google handels trillions of searches every year.
 Google holds more than 90% of the search market online today whereas Bing, the 2nd most popular search engine holds only 2.3% of the global search engine market followed by Yahoo with 1.54% and Baidu with 1.28% (Keep in mind that Google is blocked in China).

 Can you guess what is the most popular search phrase on Google worldwide since 2004 and until today, 2021?